tacatac/archnosh/README.md

         # pacman -dd -S libeudev

-    The `-dd` (or `--nodeps`) repeated option skips dependency checking.
+    The `-d` (or `--nodeps`) repeated option skips dependency checking.
 You will be providing replacements for these dependencies.

     It might also fail to install due to the following pre-existing files: `/usr/include/libudev.h` and `/usr/lib/pkgconfig/libudev.pc`.
-Delete these manually.
+Remove these manually.

 2. Install libeudev-systemd